ramparvathaneni1/final-review/README.md

     });
 });
 ```

 </details>

-:eyes: *No peaking at the solutions until you're done!*
+*No peaking at the solutions until you're done!*

 ## Setting up Component Testing with Jest for our React Frontend